openstack-archive/syntribos/README.rst

 While Syntribos is designed to test all fields in a request, it can also ignore specific fields through the use of Action Fields.
-If you want to fuzz against a static object ID, use th Action Field indicator as
+If you want to fuzz against a static object ID, use the Action Field indicator as
 follows:

 ::